 - Antibiotics: Proper antibiotic use can be an effective short-term solution for sinus infections that are caused by bacteria.
 Antibiotics help the body’s natural immune system by directly attacking the bacteria and helping it fight off infection.
 Often the body can fight off infection naturally, but for severe or long-lasting infections, antibiotics may be necessary.
 It is important to remember that antibiotics are not a long-term solution for frequent sinus infections.

 - Nasal Decongestants: Proper use of decongestants can help prevent and treat the symptoms of a sinus infection.
 They work by reducing inflammation and allowing the body to drain mucus naturally.
 Decongestants can be taken in a pill, liquid, or nasal spray solution.
-These are an effective short-term tool that should only be taken under doctor’s supervision.
+These are effective short-term tools that should only be taken under doctor’s supervision.

 - Nasal Corticosteroids: These medications come in a pill or spray and help reduce swelling.
 Unlike decongestants, these are sometimes used as part of a long-term treatment plan to manage symptoms and prevent infections.

 For sinus infections that are caused by a physical abnormality in the nose or sinus area, traditional sinus surgery is an effective long-term solution.
 Conditions that may require sinus surgery include:

 - Deviated Septum: The septum is the thin cartilage that divides the nasal passage.
 When the septum is out of place, it can contribute to increased sinus infections.

 - Nasal Polyps: Soft tissue growths inside the nose can increase the likelihood of sinus infections.

 - Closed Nasal Passage: These result from issues such as bone or tissue blocking the nasal passage.